-Land and Building Transaction Tax (LBTT) is payable by the purchaser in a land transaction which occurs in Scotland.
+Land and Buildings Transaction Tax (LBTT) is payable on the acquisition of a chargeable interest of land or buildings in Scotland.
+It replaces UK Stamp Duty Land Tax (SDLT) for transactions in Scotland from April 2015.
 At Caton Fry & Co Ltd, we can provide guidance on LBTT in the London area.

 Who pays the tax?

 LBTT is payable by the purchaser in a land transaction occurring in Scotland.
 Stamp Duty Land Tax (SDLT) applies to land transactions in England and Northern Ireland and Land Transaction Tax (LTT) applies in Wales.

 What is a land transaction?

 A transaction will trigger liability if it involves the acquisition of an interest in land.
 This will include a simple conveyance of land such as buying a house, creating a lease or assigning a lease.

 When is the tax payable?